impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 So when does it give you one result, vs. the other?

 I found an answer [here](https://unix.stackexchange.com/questions/167004/why-dont-shell-builtins-have-proper-man-pages){:target="_blank" rel="noopener"}.
 The gist of it is that `man` pages are provided only for commands which come from UNIX.
-But `bash` is not UNIX.
-UNIX is the operating system, and `bash` is the application we're using to interact with the operating system (aka [the "shell"](https://web.archive.org/web/20220601094544/https://www.pcmag.com/encyclopedia/term/shell){:target="_blank" rel="noopener"} which surrounds the operating system).
+But Bash is not UNIX.
+UNIX is the operating system, and Bash is the application we're using to interact with the operating system (aka [the "shell"](https://web.archive.org/web/20220601094544/https://www.pcmag.com/encyclopedia/term/shell){:target="_blank" rel="noopener"} which surrounds the operating system).

-The `set` command is a builtin program provided by `bash`, not [an external command](https://web.archive.org/web/20220709025237/https://www.geeksforgeeks.org/internal-and-external-commands-in-linux/){:target="_blank" rel="noopener"} provided by UNIX.
+The `set` command is a builtin program provided by Bash, not [an external command](https://web.archive.org/web/20220709025237/https://www.geeksforgeeks.org/internal-and-external-commands-in-linux/){:target="_blank" rel="noopener"} provided by UNIX.
 Shell authors keep the docs for their commands separate from the docs for OS commands because comingling them together in the same folder would lead to user confusion about whether a given program was a builtin or an external command.

 To look up docs on builtin commands, we can use the `help` command.
 More on that in a minute.